danott/www.danott.me/site/books/tribes.md

 ---
-title: Tribes: We Need You to Lead Us
+title: "Tribes: We Need You to Lead Us"
 author: Seth Godin
 isbn: 9781591842330
 stars: 1